Italian literature: 20th century and beyond

+Pitigrilli was the pseudonym of Dino Segre who published his most famous novel (cocaine) in 1921.
+Due to his portrayal of drug use and sex, the Catholic Church listed it as a "forbidden book".
+It has been translated into numerous languages, reprinted in new editions, and has become a classic.

 Maria Messina was a Sicilian writer who focused heavily on Sicilian culture with a dominant theme being the isolation and oppression of young Sicilian women.
 She achieved modest recognition during her life including receiving the Medaglia D'oro Prize for "La Mérica".

-Anna Banti was born in Florence in 1895.
-She is most well known for her short story Il Coraggio Delle Donne (The Courage of Women) which was published in 1940.
+Anna Bantiis most well known for her short story Il Coraggio Delle Donne (The Courage of Women) which was published in 1940.
 Her autobiographical work, Un Grido Lacerante, was published in 1981 and won the Antonio Feltrinelli prize.
 As well as being a successful author, Banti is recognized as a literary, cinematic, and art critic.

-Elsa Morante was born in Rome in 1912.
-She began writing at an early age and self-educated herself developing a love music and books.
+Elsa Morante began writing at an early age.
 One of the central themes in Morante's works is narcissism.
 She also uses love as a metaphor in her works, saying that love can be passion and obsession and can lead to despair and destruction.
 She won the Premio Viareggio award in 1948.

 Alba de Céspedes was a Cuban-Italian writer from Rome.
 She was an anti-Fascist and was involved in the Italian Resistance.
 Her work was greatly influenced by the history and culture that developed around World War II.
 Although her books were bestsellers, Alba has been overlooked in recent studies of Italian women writers.

 Poetry was represented by the Crepuscolari and the Futurists; the foremost member of the latter group was Filippo Tommaso Marinetti.
 Leading Modernist poets from later in the century include Salvatore Quasimodo (winner of the 1959 Nobel Prize in Literature), Giuseppe Ungaretti, Umberto Saba, who won fame for his collection of poems Il canzoniere, and Eugenio Montale (winner of the 1975 Nobel Prize in Literature).
 They were described by critics as "hermeticists".

-Neorealism was developed by Alberto Moravia (e.g. Il conformista, 1951), Primo Levi, who documented his experiences in Auschwitz in Se questo è un uomo (If This Is a Man, 1947) and other books, Cesare Pavese (e.g. The Moon and the Bonfires (1949), Corrado Alvaro and Elio Vittorini.